Explaining the decline of US wind output power density: Methods Data

 \subsection{Computation of total rotor swept area and number of operating turbines}

 Time series for the total rotor swept area $A$, and number $N$ of operating turbines are derived from the United States Wind Turbine Database (USWTDB).
-After removing all turbines from the data set, where the commissioning year is missing, mean data imputation for each commissioning year was used to estimate missing values for the rotor diameter parameter (see section \ref{subsubsec:turbine-data}).
+After removing all turbines from the data set, where the commissioning year is missing, mean data imputation for each commissioning year was used to estimate missing values for the rotor diameter parameter (see \cref{sec:methods-data-turbines}).
 The rotor diameter was then used to calculate the rotor swept area $A_l$ for each turbine at location $l$.
 To compute a time series, the sum of the rotor swept areas of all operating turbines was calculated for each year.

 The commissioning date is given only with a yearly resolution.
-Therefore a weight of $0.5$ is used for turbines in their commissioning year when summing up rotor swept areas of operating turbines and the number of turbines.
-This is motivated by the assumption that turbines are built with equal probability throughout the year, so on average, they contribute only 50\% to the aggregated value in the first year.
+Therefore a weight of $0.5$ is used for turbines in their commissioning year when summing up rotor swept areas of operating turbines and the number of turbines in an analogous way as $b_{Y,l}$ is used to compute power input in \cref{sec:methods-computation-p-in}.